We each experience a unique mixture of planetary cycles and transits throughout a lifetime.

 While a Saturn return in Sagittarius may help shift life philosophies and beliefs stuck in fanaticism.

 Saturn may limit other aspects, such as creativity, pleasure, and your moral compass.

 Earth signs are the practical and grounded bunch of the zodiac.
 These signs value hard work, stability, and security in all areas of their lives.
 A Saturn return in Taurus, Virgo, or Capricorn emphasizes stepping out of your comfort zone and taking risks.

 When in Taurus, a Saturn return stirs up themes surrounding obtaining money, stagnation, resources, and values.
 While in Virgo, a Saturn return may bring up issues surrounding health, career, and daily lifestyle.
 Saturn is the planetary ruler of Capricorn; it is exceptionally comfortable here.

-But, that is not to say Saturn won’t bring up themes surrounding career, long-term goals, family, order, duty, stability, and responsibilities.
+But that is not to say Saturn won’t bring up themes surrounding career, long-term goals, family, order, duty, stability, and responsibilities.

-Saturn in Air Signs (Gemini, Libra, and Aquarius)
+Saturn in the Air Signs

 Air signs are the analyzers, communicators, and thinkers of the zodiac.
 They are the intellectuals and experts of information.
 A Saturn return in Gemini, Libra, and Aquarius may manifest in communication issues, scatteredness, and the mind.